 — By Ashley Golledge

-This post is the third is a series highlighting just a few of the exceptional members of the Class of 2020.
-Check out stories about Denise Dantzler and Cara Beck, and stay tuned for more profiles as we celebrate this year’s graduating class.
+This post is the fourth in a series highlighting a few of the exceptional members of KU Law’s Class of 2021.
+Check out previous stories about Aidan Graybill, Howard Mahan and Zachary Kelsay.
+Stay tuned for more profiles as we celebrate this year’s graduating class.

 — By Margaret Hair